 - Focus on Google Adwords is *slightly* dated but still relevant

-If you want the skills from Google themself, but without doing the full Google Ads training course, you can also access tutorials on-demand through YouTube.
+If you want the skills from Google itself but without doing the full Google Ads training course, you can also access tutorials on-demand through YouTube.

-This playlist of Google Ads tutorials means you can access the salient information when you need it.
+This playlist of Google Ads tutorials means you can access the salient information when needed.
 There are over 70 videos available, so whatever your Google Ads query, you’ll probably find the info here.

 - Access on-demand information through YouTube